Mix tape obsolescence

 Then there were those meaningful moments where you bestowed upon your friends a tape you made for them.
-That gift took thought, it showed you spent time considering the other person — your musical selections communicated about your relationship, how you saw them, what you knew of them, how you wanted them to see you.
+That gift took thought, it showed someone you spent time considering the other person — musical selections communicated something about your relationship, how you saw them, what you knew of them, how you wanted them to see you.
 A tape took hours to make, which meant that you held that other person in your mind for a long time as you built a “narrative arc” filled with “webs of emotional associations” (those phrases actually come from Wikipedia’s entry on mix tapes).
 Mix tapes in these instances were highly relational.

-So I mentioned the habitus of writing letters.
-This applies to mix tapes as well.
-Making a mix tape is a very bodily experience.
+The habitus of writing letters applies to mix tapes.
+Making a mix tape is a bodily experience.
 Just review how Joel Keller describes it in the opening of his Salon article, “PCs killed the mix tape star“:

 I miss the way I used to make mixes.
 I’d sit in front of my tape deck, with a stack of CDs or records on one side of me, and a beverage (adult or otherwise) on the other, and spend a couple of hours or more finding just the right combination of songs to put on the tape.
 The levels would all match; loud songs got softened and soft songs got a boost.
 I would attempt to take the mix right to the end of the tape; I’d spend over an hour finding that perfect minute-and-a-half song or snippet that would fit musically with the rest of the mix.